TrainWeb.org Facebook Page

 Map: Ba 34 G 11 Topographic Maps

 As seen from the Lafayette Avenue bridge, part of the new tunnel's south (west) portal would be in the trees on the right.
-Inside the new tunnel led its 4-track line would pass under the existing tracks at the curve ahead.
-It's here the existing tracks reach their highest elevation within Baltimore County/City.
+Inside the new tunnel, led the two-track line will pass under the existing tracks at the curve ahead.

 Lafayette Avenue